 Sometimes The Pain From A Breakup Doesn’t Hit All At Once

 If you remember good ole’ Wile E. Coyote, you know that life comes at you fast.

 Just like our boy Wile E. Coyote above, about 50% of guys get hit by the emotional freight train right after their breakups.

 All the pain hits at once, and just like Wile E, the guys experiencing this get absolutely flattened.
 I’m talking everything from not being able to sleep, to losing weight, on top of how shitty you feel in general.

-If your one of these guys, the your breakup recovery curve looks like this.
+If you are one of these guys, your breakup recovery curve looks like this.

 You break up, and your happiness falls off a cliff really quick, but once you hit the bottom you bounce back relatively quickly.
 You reach the same level of happiness you were at before the breakup and that is that.

 But there’s also a lot of guys where it doesn’t hit right away.
 You might even feel better for a couple of weeks, to a couple of months before it all comes crashing down.